Girouxweb/terraform-azurerm-private-endpoint/README.md

 ### <a name="input_resource_group_creation_enabled"></a> [resource\_group\_creation\_enabled](#input\_resource\_group\_creation\_enabled)

-Description: Whether or not to create a new resource group for the resources.
+Description: This variable controls whether or not the resource group should be created.
+If set to false, the resource group must be created elsewhere and the resource group name must be provided to the module.
+If set to true, the resource group will be created by the module using the name provided in `resource_group_name`.

 Type: `bool`

-Default: `false`
+Default: `true`

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)